 Since that time, I have changed to a mostly vegan diet and yearned for a vegan, homemade version over the years.
 The broth couldn’t be too tomato-y or thin, and it had to be chunky and satisfying to suit my preferences.

-After testing and adjusting numerous recipes, I have come up with this more healthy vegan pasta fagioli soup recipe.
+After testing and adjusting numerous iterations with these ingredients, I have come up with this healthier vegan pasta fagioli soup recipe.

 My recipe gets its creaminess from blended beans, its heartiness from copious amounts of pasta and beans, and its savory flavors from salt and nutritional yeast, which create a cheesy flavor when combined.
 It also has a bit of heat from red and black peppers!